Fed's Jerome Powell Calls For More Economic Aid, Warning 'Weakness Feeds On Weakness'

 "A long period of unnecessarily slow progress could continue to exacerbate existing disparities in our economy," Powell said.
 "That would be tragic, especially in light of our country's progress on these issues in the years leading up to the pandemic."

-Congress passed several stimulus bills earlier in the pandemic, including the $2.2 trillion CARES Act, which provided for additional unemployment benefits of up to $600 a week for many individuals.
+Congress passed several relief bills earlier in the pandemic, including the $2.2 trillion CARES Act, which provided for additional unemployment benefits of up to $600 a week for many individuals.

 However, most of the aid provided by Congress has expired.